April 27, 2022 (Updated: May 4, 2023)

 Interactive marketing is a strategy that relies on readers and viewers sharing their thoughts and preferences with marketers.
 The process helps marketing teams produce more engaging, relevant, and targeted messages for the audience.
 While the marketing departments get the final decision on what content to share, they use public opinions as a guide or reference for what’s popular.
 This differs from advertising methods in the past, where executives sat in a room and decided what they thought people wanted or needed with fewer data points from actual customers.

 There are different types of interactive content you may encounter across the internet and other mediums.
 These tools allow for real-time responses and reactions from leads.
 Marketers use that information to shape their campaign strategies and on which metrics to focus in analysis reports.

 Interactive marketing provides benefits for your company, like:

 Most interactive marketing takes place online.
 Internet advertising often costs less than traditional advertising forms like television, print, or radio ads.
-This is because internet space is less expensive, and you can can typically make internet ads in-house.
-Online advertising may also produce greater sales and returns than traditional methods in the digital age because of prevalence and convenience for consumers.
+This is because internet space is less expensive, and you can typically make internet ads in-house.
+Online advertising may also produce greater sales and returns than traditional methods in the digital age because of its prevalence and convenience for consumers.

 The more input consumers have in marketing, the more chances a brand has to grow and develop with a new or expanded audience.
 The more people talk about a company online, the more exposure it gets at no cost.
 People may use reviews, comments, social media posts, and videos to promote a brand through their own channels without compensation.